Bosch-0/Project-Muggle/README.md

 - Privacy mode toggle option [issue #82](https://github.com/bitcoin-core/gui/issues/82)

 - More informative tray icons [issue #70](https://github.com/bitcoin-core/gui/issues/70)

-### GUI on-boarding designs v2.0
-v2.0 will focus on implementing the create wallet flow (v.1.0 and v2.0) alongside setting up your node.
-This will include hardware wallet integration and the ability to make watch-only wallets by importing descriptors.

-### GUI create wallet designs v2.0
-v2.0 will extend the v1.0 designs by adding hardware wallet UI as well as the ability to import various descriptors such as xpubx for watch only-wallets.
-This will be designed alongside GUI on-boarding v2.0 as much of the flow will also be apart of on-boarding 2.0.

 ### GUI internal designs for HWI
 This will likely occur in parallel to v2.0 of the create wallet designs which integrates HWI UI when creating a wallet.
 This will include things like signing tx's within the GUI using a hardware wallet.